aws/karpenter-provider-aws/docs/DESIGN.md

 There are a few drawbacks to diverging from the existing Kubernetes Metrics APIs.
 It forces divergence from the Horizontal Pod Autoscaler’s architecture (see next section), which may cause alignment challenges in the future.
 Kubernetes metrics APIs also come with RBAC support, but Prometheus does not have per-metric authorization.
 There are also tools like kubectl top which rely on the metrics API, but this command is specific to pod metrics and not useful for metrics used by node autoscaling.

 Direct Prometheus integration appears to be the best option.
 It avoids compatibility issues with other metrics providers.
-Generic metrics API adapters like k8s-prometheus-adapter create a domain knowledge and configuration burden for customers.
+Generic metrics API adapters like k8s-prometheus-adapter create a domain knowledge and configuration burden for users.
 This decision has cascading effects to the rest of the design and should be considered very carefully.
 However, it is a two way door.
 The API can be flexible to arbitrary metrics stacks, including non-Prometheus alternatives.
 Prometheus will be considered a soft dependency; it will serve as our reference metrics implementation for Karpenter’s MVP.

 ### Alignment with the Horizontal Pod Autoscaler API